Norman Osborn: Marvel Zombies

-In the Marvel Zombies universe, a zombified Green Goblin appears attacking Galactus alongside several other undead supervillains.
-Also in Marvel Zombies: Dead Days, the zombified Green Goblin, alongside several other undead Spider-Man villains, appears to attack Wolverine and Magneto as the two are saving innocent civilians from zombies.
-An alternative version of the Green Goblin was also infected by a zombified Spider-Man, causing him to "participate" with other zombie members of the Sinister 6 into devouring Peter's friends.
-Grieving, dumb, angered, and devastated, the Zombie Spider-Man obliterates him along with the other undead Sinister 6 members.
+In the Marvel Zombies universe, a zombified Green Goblin appears attacking Galactus alongside several other undead supervillains, before being defeated and destroyed by Spider-Man.
+Prior to this, in Marvel Zombies: Dead Days, Green Goblin, alongside several other undead Spider-Man villains, appears to attack Wolverine.

 MC2

 In the MC2 universe, Norman Osborn is very much the same character from his 1996-1999 portion of the original 616 timeline, only in this universe, he abducts Peter's daughter Mayday Parker and leaves her in the care of Allison Mongraine.
 However, Peter's wayward original clone Kaine, along with a remorseful Mongraine, returns baby May to the Parkers.

 Two years later, Norman would attempt to gain incredible power through the Gathering of Five, but in a final battle with Spider-Man, Osborn is slain in an explosion that also severely injures Peter, costing him one of his legs.

 May would later become a hero in her own right named Spider-Girl.

 After discovering a living twin of May Parker (kept in suspended animation) among his grandfather's possessions, Normie Osborn wondered whether it was a clone or whether the original Goblin had put the real May in suspended animation and arranged for her parents to receive a clone of May to raise.
 He visited Élan in prison and questioned her about this, but she refused to say anything.
 She was then later broken out of jail by an unknown benefactor, then she released the clone May on to the world and towards the original May.
 She also had Peter Parker kidnapped and brainwashed into thinking he was Norman Osborn.
 The brainwashed Peter joins with the May clone, who is half symbiote, and becomes the Goblin God.
 It is through this brainwashing that Norman Osborn's consciousness resurfaces.

 In a psychic duel, Peter, Mayday, the clone and the spirit of Aunt May defeated Norman's psychic representation, which in turn cured Peter of his condition, ending Osborn's threat yet again.